The Jarvis family of Chatham

 She was shorter and stockier than Reuben; a very kind lady, very interested in her children's families; she liked to entertain her grandchildren, and make a fuss at Christmas.10

 She died on the 25th February 1929, at 68 Watling Street, of acute bronchitis and myocardial degeneration.
-She was buried at Chatham cemetery the following Saturday, in Section W Grave No. 35 (C), a 10 ft second interment.11
+She was buried at Chatham cemetery the following Saturday (the 2nd March), in Section W Grave No. 35 (C), a 10 ft second interment.11

 Louisa Beck, 1928